megagrump/muun/README.md

-# moonclass
+# muun

 A minimal Lua class implementation that is compatible with [moonscript](https://github.com/leafo/moonscript) classes.

-moonclass can extend classes defined in moonscript from Lua code, and define classes in Lua code that can be extended from moonscript code.
+muun can extend classes defined in moonscript from Lua code, and define classes in Lua code that can be extended from moonscript code.

 ## How to use
 ### Extending moonscript classes from Lua code
 ```
-local class = require('moonclass')
+local class = require('muun')
 local MoonScriptClass = require('MoonScriptClass') -- the class we want to extend

 local ExtendedClass = class('ExtendedClass', MoonScriptClass)